-The need for a conservatorship can happen for many reasons.
+The need to establish conservatorship can happen for many reasons.
 It is important that both the conservator and the child is protected under this agreement.
 It is also important to make sure the terms of the agreement are followed.
 Legal representation can make sure that this happens without the emotions that can become involved.
 It is in the best interest of all parties to include proper legal help for conservator issues.

 Referenced questions :